Miramichi, New Brunswick Tutoring Programs

 Get started with SchoolTutoring Academy's tutoring programs for Miramichi, New Brunswick students.

-SchoolTutoring Academy’s tutoring programs for Miramichi students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Miramichi students start with a ACADEMIC ASSESSMENT with an Academic Director.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 Miramichi District Curriculum Used in Our In-Home Tutoring Programs

 Anglophone North School District is separated into seven subdistricts—by community—with each of these sub-districts containing four to seven schools.
 Sub-district 4 represents the schools in Miramichi; five of the six schools in this sub-district are situated in Miramichi, including three elementary schools, a middle school, and a high school.
 The district, which serves approximately 4,000 students, is headquartered in Miramichi.
 In addition, the district dedicates several events and activities to First Nations/Aboriginal education and frequently incorporates STEM into the classroom.

 We currently cover the following Miramichi-area school district: Anglophone North School District.

 Educating Our Parents: Understanding the Miramichi District Curriculum